The Class Actions Law Review: Portugal

 The year in review

-As mentioned before, class actions (popular actions) are not very common in Portugal.
-According to statistical reports on the exercise of civil popular actions before first instance courts, only 220 cases were finalised from 2007 to 2019,7 and in 2019 alone, only 11 civil popular actions were closed.
-The average number of cases heard before first instance courts in Portugal is 17 per year.
+We have recently witnessed a sharp increase in class actions (popular actions) in Portugal, especially complex class actions.
+According to statistical reports on class actions before first instance courts, 234 cases were finalised from 2007 to 2020,7 and in 2020 alone, 14 civil popular actions were closed.
+The average number of cases heard before first instance civil courts in Portugal is 17 per year.

 Nonetheless, the number of popular actions filed by retail investors, or associations on behalf of retail investors, for the protection of the investors' homogeneous individual or collective interests in financial instruments, and popular actions filed by the Association for the Defence of Consumers (DECO) with the purpose of ensuring consumer safety and protection, has increased significantly.